Adult Education

 In order to register for high school courses at the Centre, you will need to be out of school for 6 months or more and be at least 19 years old, or will reach the age of 19 before the completion of the courses in which you are enrolled.
 Before starting classes, you will complete an initial assessment to determine your current Math and English levels.

-For more information or to book an intake appointment, please call our front desk at 204-857-6304 or email our Intake & Case Coordinator at catherine@pllc.ca.
+For more information or to book an intake appointment, please call our front desk at 204-857-6304, drop by the centre or email our Intake & Case Coordinator at catherine@pllc.ca.

 The Mature Student High School Diploma is an eight credit diploma program.
 Four of the credits are at a 40 level (grade 12) with Math and English mandatory.
 The other four credits can be at the 10 to 40 level (grade 9 to 12).